The Role of Data Cap in Optimal Two-part Network Pricing: Revenue-Optimal Pricing

 \section{Revenue-Optimal Pricing}

 We studied the market shares, congestion levels and data loads of providers under a market equilibrium in the previous section.
-In this section, we further explore how providers set the two-part pricing strategy so as to optimize their revenues.
-Because the data cap is the demarcation between the lump-sum (for demand below the data cap) and usage-based (for demand above the data cap) charges, we focus on the impact of data cap on the provider's optimal revenue and pricing decisions and identify the role of data cap in the two-part pricing structure.
+In this section, we explore how providers set the two-part pricing strategy so as to optimize their revenues.
+Because the data cap is the demarcation between the lump-sum (for demand below the data cap) and usage-based (for demand above the data cap) charges, we first study the impact of data cap on the provider's optimal revenue and pricing decisions and then identify the role of data cap in the two-part pricing structure, finally we characterize the dynamics of the two-part pricing under varying system parameters, i.e., the distribution of users' demand, the capacities of the providers, the level of the market competition.